Have you ever had a Lofthouse sugar cookie? They are a soft and cakey sugar cookie with a generous layer of frosting on top, along with sprinkles.

 - To freeze frosted cookies: (Note, while this does work and the flavor is unaffected, the frosting sometimes doesn’t look quite as pretty.)
 Cool completely, frost, and then freeze in a single layer on a baking sheet.
 Once solid, stack the cookies 3 or 4 high between parchment paper, wrap in foil, and transfer to a freezer bag.
 Freeze for up to a month and thaw at room temperature.

-LOOKING FOR A DIFFERENT KIND OF SUGAR COOKIE?
+LOOKING FOR ANOTHER SUGAR COOKIE?

 Soft and chewy not quite your aim today?
 Take a look at these other variations!